Teo44/OpenRoutePlanner/documentation/implementation.md

 to A* and Dijkstra's, as it only keeps one path at a time in memory, resulting in linear *O(d)* space complexity[3].

+In this implementation the threshold is always increased by at least 10 meters.
+Because of this the path found by IDA* can be up to 10 meters longer than the actual optimal path.
+This tradeoff was chosen since it improved IDA*'s performance a lot, and an inaccuracy of >10 meters would be acceptable in many practical applications of pathfinding algorithms.

 ## Automated testing

 Automated testing can be used to test any of the algorithms in multiple